jeffknupp/blog/in_progress/new_post.md

 ### Finally: `yield`'s Full Power

 After a series of PEPs enhancing the power of `yield`, PEP 380 gave `generator`s the final piece of the puzzle: control over to whom you `yield`.
+Instead of `yield` always returning a value to the calling function, a `generator function` could "delegate" its `yield` to another `generator` (called a `subgenerator`).

+All this really means is that, just like before we could `yield` the value returned by a function call (e.g. `yield is_prime(10)`), we can now yield the *value* returned by a subgenerator without worrying about if we're getting back a proper value or a `generator object`.

-This means that multiple `generators` can create a sort of symbiotic relationship, yielding back and forth between one another.
+This effectively means that multiple `generators` can create a sort of symbiotic relationship, yielding back and forth between one another.
 When might this be useful?
 Let's implement a simple producer/consumer system.
 In a typical implementation, we would use a queue available to both `produce` and `consume`, each of which runs on a separate thread.
 Here's an example from the Python documentation:

     #!py
     def worker():